-- All class fees are to be paid online or eftpos (cash payment will not be accepted)
+- All class fees are to be paid online, via eftpos or by cash

-- Competition fees are to be paid with competition enrolment
+- Class fees are to be paid prior to class commencing.

 Late or Failure to pay

-Extra administration fees will apply to invoices if payments are late or if there is a failure to pay fees and 12×12 Gymnastics may refuse entry and participation in classes until fees are paid up in full or a payment plan has been discussed and put in place.
+Extra administration fees may apply if payments are late or if there is a failure to pay fees and 12×12 Gymnastics may refuse entry and participation in classes until fees are paid up in full or a payment plan has been discussed and put in place.